sebastianczech/k8s-oci/README.md

 Moreover there were prepared:
 * Python application, which can be deployed in created K8s cluster
 * GitHub Actions to automate build process and push image to Docker Hub
-* Helm charts used to deploye application
+* Helm charts used to deploy application

 For future there are plans to extend repository by adding:
 * Extension to existing pipeline for application by adding:
-  * Automated tests in continuous integration
+  * Automated tests, before build in continuous integration stage
-  * Continuous deployment after finishing build and push image to Docker Hub
+  * Continuous deployment stage after finishing build and push image to Docker Hub
 * Add new GitHub Action to configure infrastructure
 * Integration of existing application with AWS services (Free Tier)
 * Alternative to Terraform code to configure infrastructure using Pulumi